Physics-24/Motion1/docs/week14.md

 <br>

-This week we are continuing our discussion of energy and work.
+This week we are wrapping up our discussion of waves and wave superposition.

 ## Topics